October 27 is National Black Cat Day, a day dedicated to celebrating these often misunderstood and unfairly stereotyped animals.

 Frequently Asked Questions About National Black Cat Day

-National Black Cat Day is celebrated to promote the adoption of black cats and to dispel the negative superstitions and myths that have surrounded them for centuries.
+We celebrate National Black Cat Day to promote black cat adoptions and dispel centuries of negative superstitions and myths.
 It also highlights the lower adoption rates of black cats and encourages people to give them a fair chance.

-Yes, studies have shown that black cats are often overlooked in shelters due to negative stereotypes, superstitions, and even because their dark fur makes them less noticeable in shelter settings.
+Negative stereotypes and superstitions often make people overlook black cats in shelters; their dark fur adds to the visibility problem.
 National Black Cat Day aims to change that perception and encourage more adoptions.

 No, black cats are not bad luck.
 The belief that they bring bad luck is a superstition that has no basis in fact.
 In many cultures, black cats are actually seen as symbols of good luck and protection.